Skip to content

 Configures the console logging mode for the '"cloud sync all" operations performed by the job scheduler in the background.

-This parameter could be also configured by setting DQO_SCHEDULER_SYNCHRONIZATION_MODE environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_SYNCHRONIZATION_MODE environment variable.

 silent